 By Emily Wilson

-Any thoughts on the week’s big viral video?
+Any thoughts on Crowdfunding?
+Have you found it to be a successful way of funding creative projects?
 Let us know in the comments and connect with us on Twitter, Facebook, Google+, and LinkedIn.

 Register for our FREE Resource Center and Newsletter to access our growing library of valuable Guide Books, Tip Sheets, and more!